design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/menu.md

 ![Developer Mode](assets/typedoc-json/docUI/imgs/publish_settings_developer.png)

 In 'Developer Mode', you can set:
-* _Active Tab_: The active scripting tab, either the Dashboard or the Editor.
-For example, if you want the person viewing your script to initially see the Editor tab open, then you can select 'Editor' from the list.
+* _Active Tab_: The active scripting pane, either the Dashboard or the Editor.
+For example, if you want the person viewing your script to initially see the Editor pane open, then you can select 'Editor' from the list.
 * _Select Node_: The selected node in the flowchart.
 By default, the selected node will be the `End` node.
 The dropdown menu allows you to specify a different node to be selected.
 *_Active Viewer_: The viewer that is active.
 (Same as in Explorer mode.)